sukitsubaki/pixTrail/README.md

 ## The Team Behind PixTrail

+PixTrail is developed and maintained by a dedicated team of passionate individuals:

 - **Suki Tsubaki** - *Founder & Lead Developer*
   The creative mind behind PixTrail's conception, Suki architects the web interface design and develops the core Python functionality.